Intrinsic Expressions

 @read_line reads bytes from standard input until a newline character (\n) is encountered or end-of-file is reached.

-If end-of-file is reached with some data read, the partial line is returned.
+If end-of-file is reached with some data read, the partial line is returned as Some(line).

 If a read error occurs, a runtime panic occurs with the message "input error".
 (This behavior is documented but not tested, as I/O errors cannot be reliably simulated in portable test environments.)